 We have a large building and see many students during the week, so please speak to a member of staff before having anything delivered to the Hackspace.
 We’ll likely agree to the occasional large item by arrangement, but in general we’d like you to manage your own procurement as we cannot be liable for missing or damaged deliveries.

-Hackspace provides a number of training courses throughout the course of the year, including Horizons classes and other workshops.
-The best way to stay informed of new offerings is to sign up to our newsletter or follow us on social media where we announce our new programmes and opportunities!
+Hackspace provides a number of training courses throughout the course of the year, including our LevelUP series of classes and other workshops.
+The best way to stay informed of new offerings is to sign up to our newsletter or follow us on social media where we announce our new programmes and opportunities.

 Imperial staff are able to create guest accounts on specific occasions by visiting the link here.